 “The vote is the most powerful nonviolent tool we have.”

 Though we still think allowing all to have Election Day off is of the utmost importance in future years, as of now we completely support the movements to expand voting by mail.
-We know there’s been a lot going on in the news about that but you can find your state's voting policies here.
+Find your state's voting policies.

 Your state may allow you to vote during a designated early voting period, instead of waiting in line on Election Day or worrying about the mail.
-It’s worth noting that you do not need an excuse to vote early (per usa.gov/absentee-voting).
+It’s worth noting that, regardless of what state you live in, you do not need an excuse to vote early.
 You can just show up and cast your vote.
+However, not all states have early voting.
 See if you can vote early in your state.

 This is a long-term plan as there simply isn’t enough time for the change to be in effect this year.
 Even though this is the case, you can (and should—please!) contact your congressional representative and let them know you want them to act on making Election Day a national holiday.
 Click on the name of your representative, which will take you to their page offering options on how to contact them.